allejo/php-vcr-sanitizer/README.md

 ### Post Field Content

-When making POST requests, your VCR will sometimes record the data inside of a `post_fields` parameter rather than the `body`; e.g. when `CURLOPT_POSTFIELDS` is used in cURL.
+When making POST requests, your VCR will sometimes record the data inside of a `post_fields` parameter rather than the `body`; e.g. when `CURLOPT_POSTFIELDS` is used in cURL and you do not set `CURLOPT_POST` to `true`.
 In those cases, this option can be used to sanitize sensitive content.
 Note that unlike the `body` field, `post_fields` is an array:

 ```php
 VCRCleaner::enable(array(